mozilla/mozilla-opennews/code.md

 </li>

 <li><a href="https://github.com/openNews/amo" class="fellowhack">Amo</a>
-<br>Amo was born out of a need to be able to track in real time multiple stories across the web.
-It works by checking to see how many times a url has been shared.
-Once you have the number of shares for a particular url at any given time then you can record those and really start to see which stories the social world is grabbing abhold of.
+<br>Amo was born out of a need to be able to track multiple stories across the web in real time.
+It works by checking to see how many times a url has been shared on Facebook, Google Plus and Twitter.
+Once you have the number of shares for a particular url at any given time then you can record those and really start to see which stories the social world likes and it talking about the most.
 <br>Key libraries : jsdom, node and jQuery
 <br><a href="https://github.com/openNews/amo">On Github</a>
 </li>